elcolie/muy/README.md

-# study-django-guardian
+# study-django-channels
-Study django-guardian with Django2.0
+Study django-channels with Django2.0